ARCHIMEDES-Data/Deidentification-Tutorials/README.md

 It allows users to:

-*   Use either a sample or custom DICOM file
+* Use either ARCHIMEDES sample DICOM files or their own custom DICOM file
+* Configure the notebook using a single setup cell
 * Select specific DICOM tags and apply de-identification actions such as clearing, masking, generalization, pseudonymization, or suppression
 * Filter and batch process files from a folder

-Select specific DICOM tags and apply de-identification actions such as clearing, masking, generalization, pseudonymization, or suppression
-Filter and batch process files from a folder
+* Explore optional ultrasound/video DICOM de-identification examples using ARCHIMEDES sample data

 --------------